PlatinumMike/nazcaBPM/Readme.md

 `docker run --rm -v ./:/mnt/workdir nazca-bpm:0.2.0 /mnt/workdir/Python/inputs.json`

 The version can be specified after the colon, e.g. `0.2.0` in this case.
 The tag `nazca-bpm` is also abitrary, it is just a name.
 The `-v ./` mounts the current working directory to `/mnt/workdir` inside the container.
 So you can then specify where the json file is w.r.t. that.
+In this example your json input file should contain `"absolute_path_output": "/mnt/workdir"` so that in the docker it will write the data it produces into the mounted directory.

 ## Common issues: